itsraghz/netlify-hugo-site/content/posts/macos/how-to-switch-default-browser-mac-os-x.md

 *DesktopBrowser Utility - Command with Argument*

+I made a custom shell script with a meaningful name to keep the arguments saved.

 <img src="https://raghsonline.com/technical/macosx-default-browser/03_AppleMacOSX-DefaultBrowser-Switch.png" alt="Apple Mac OS X -Default Browser - Switch">

 A very nice thing is that it prompts the user to confirm the switch of the default browser, and it will get a quick confimation on the dialog box.